jchen42703/gesture-controlled-lamp/README.md

 1. Register initial frame.
 2. Check the difference between the current frame and initial frame.
 3. Start "recording" after the current frame's object's area exceeds `AREA_THRESHOLD`.
-4. Record the next 16 frames.
+4. While reading each frame:
-   1. If the area decreases over those 16 frames, decrease the brightness.
+   1. If the area decreases, decrease the brightness.
-   2. If the area increases over those 16 frames, increase the brightness.
+   2. If the area increases, increase the brightness.
-5. After 16 frames, re-check the object's size in the frame.
-If it exceeds `AREA_THRESHOLD`, start recording again and repeat.
+   3. What if they don't move?
+      1. Brightness doesn't change
+   4. Quick swipe left: toggle lamp
+   5. If the area is `<= AREA_THRESHOLD`, stop recording.
+5. Repeat!

 ## Back-Up Plan 2